 I'm always open to suggestions on ways I can improve these tools, their documentation, and ideas for additional tools.
-If you have any comments, criticisms or ideas, please write to me care of Engineered Software or email me at alfred@seqair.com.
-If you are curious about what we do here at Sequoia Aircraft, please visit our website at www.seqair.com.
+If you have any comments, criticisms or ideas, please write to me care of Engineered Software or email me at alfred@seqair.com or alfred.scott@me.com.